watson-intu/self-docs/workshops-devcon/Workshop6-CreatingACameraSensor/lab-docs/workshop_6.md

 ### B. Building out the OnStart(), CaptureVideo() and SendingData() functions for the camera sensor

-Open the `WorkshopSixSensor.cpp` file, which contains the following functions that enable the emotion agent you'll create:
+Open the `WorkshopSixSensor.cpp` file, which contains the following functions that enable the camera sensor you'll create:

   * **OnStart()**: Initializes the camera sensor.
 The OnStart() function is called by the SensorManager class.
 Because OnStart occurs on the main thread, we want to do as little as possible processing and do the core logic on a background thread.
 Here we instantiate the VideoCapture object from opencv and spawn a background thread to capture the images.
 Using our Delegate class, we can call functions in C++ on different threads.